GemmaAprendiendo/Articles/SQL/not_so_basic.md

 Create a temp table by creating a table but naming it with #YourTableName.
 Use ## if you want it to be available from all sessions.

+## DECODE

+allows you to add procedure if-then-else logic to queries

+`SELECT DECODE(1,1,'SAME');`

+compares 1 to 1 and if they are the same returns SAME.
+If they were not equal, it would return null.

+If you also need code for the else you would `SELECT DECODE(1,2, 'SAME', 'NOT THE SAME');`

+You can also have an if elseif with a list or arguments:

+`SELECT DECODE (2, 1, 'same as 1', 2, 'same as 2');`

+`SELECT DECODE(3,1, 'same as 1,', 2, 'same as 2', 'not same as anything');`